prakharjadaun/DSA/README.md

 - Deleting a binary tree
 - Compute the height of the binary tree using recursion.
 - Compute the height of the binary tree without recursion.
+- Number of leaf nodes in a binary tree.

 </details>